emsig/emsig.github.io/README.md

 ## Features
-- Calculates the full (diffusion and wave phenomena) 3D electromagnetic field in a layered-earth model:
+- Calculates the full (diffusion and wave phenomena) 3D electromagnetic field in a layered-earth model including vertical transverse isotropic (VTI) resistivity, VTI electric permittivity, and VTI magnetic permeability, for electric and magnetic sources as well as electric and magnetic receivers.
-  - Wavenumber-frequency domain
-  - Space-frequency domain
-  - Space-time domain
-  - Electric and magnetic sources
-  - Electric and magnetic receivers
-  - Vertical transverse isotropic resistivity
-  - Vertical transverse electric permittivity
-  - Vertical transverse magnetic permeability
-- Hankel transforms
+- Hankel transforms (wavenumber-frequency to space-frequency transform)
   - Adaptive quadrature
   - Fast Hankel transform
-    (Includes 9 different filters between 51 and 801 points; own ones can be used)
+    (includes 9 different filters between 51 and 801 points; own ones can be provided)
   - Quadrature with extrapolation
-- Fourier transforms
+- Fourier transforms (space-frequency to space-time transform)
   - Sine/Cosine-transforms
-    (Includes 9 different filters between 81 and 241 points; own ones can be used)
+    (includes 5 different filters between 81 and 241 points; own ones can be provided)
   - Quadrature with extrapolation
   - Fast Fourier Transform
   - Logarithmic Fast Fourier Transform